Back-to-Africa movement: Liberia

 The history of Liberia (after European arrival) is, with Sierra Leone, unique in Africa; starting neither as a native state, nor as a European colony.
 With the departure of the first ship to Africa in 1820, the American Colonization Society established settlements for free American blacks on the coast of West Africa.
 The first American ships were uncertain of where they were heading.
-Their plan was to follow the paths that the British had taken, or simply take a chance on where they would land.
+Their plan was to follow the British's paths, or simply take a chance on where they would land.
 At first, they followed the previous routes of the British and reached the coast of Sierra Leone.
 After leaving Sierra Leone, the Americans slowly reached a more southern part of the African coastline.

-The Americans were eventually successful at finding a suitable spot to establish their colonies, arriving at what the British had named the Grain Coast.
-(The name of this region referred to the type of ginger spice used for medicine flavoring, aframomum meleguete.)
-Along the Grain Coast, local African groups were variably forced or convinced to give the Americans tracts of land; most probably assumed they were providing short term land leases based on ancestral patterns of landlord-stranger relationships.
-Over the course of twenty years, a series of fragmented settlements sprung across Liberia's coast, which had been inhabited by indigenous people since at least the 16th century.
+The Americans eventually found a suitable spot to establish their colonies, arriving at what the British had named the Pepper Coast.
+(The name of this region referred to the type of ginger spice used for medicine flavoring, Grains of paradise.)
+Along the Pepper Coast, local African groups were variably forced or convinced to give the Americans tracts of land; most probably assumed they were providing short-term land leases based on ancestral patterns of landlord-stranger relationships.
+Over the course of twenty years, a series of fragmented settlements sprang across Liberia's coast, which had been inhabited by indigenous people since at least the 16th century.
 Along with the difficulty of gaining enough land, life proved hard for these early settlers.
 Disease was widespread, along with the lack of food.
 Almost 50% of the new settlers died in the first twenty years after their arrival in Liberia.

-Liberia declared independence on 26 July 1847.
+Liberia declared independence on July 26, 1847.
 With an elected black government and the offer of free land to African-American settlers, Liberia became the most common destination of emigrating African Americans during the 19th century.
 Newly arriving African Americans to Liberia experienced many challenges, including broken family ties, very high mortality rates from disease, and a difficult adjustment period.
-A group of 43 African Americans from Christiansburg, Virginia left for Liberia in 1830, but suffered high mortality.
+A group of 43 African Americans from Christiansburg, Virginia, left for Liberia in 1830, but suffered high mortality.
 "Eighty percent of the emigrants were dead within ten years of landing there, most of them victims of malaria; another ten percent quit the colony, with the majority fleeing to Sierra Leone."
 Many African Americans who survived this period of adjustment in Liberia became fond of the country.